• Skip to primary navigation

 16. Take a day trip to Beitou

 One of my favorite countries in the world is Japan and the suburb Beitou strongly reminded me of Japan.
-Not surprising since this area was developed during the Japanese rule in Taiwan.
+This area was developed during the Japanese rule in Taiwan, therefore the similarity isn't surprising.

 17. Take a day trip to Wulai

-We did not let the rain keep us from walking to the Wulai waterfall, but a longer hike (there are several in the area) did not seem like the best idea.
+While we did not let the rain keep us from walking to the Wulai waterfall, a longer hike (there are several in the area) did not seem like the best idea.

 Wulai is beautiful though, the water has an amazing blue color and the forest is super green.
 Probably from all the rain;-).